Have a read through some of our news stories to learn about the great work that goes on and that you would have the opportunity to contribute to.

-Do you think your job makes a real difference?
+Do you think your job makes a real different?

-Absolutely, the role of an HRD Business Partner allows us to support individuals and the wider business to develop and enhance skillsets which impact performance on the job role.
+Absolutely, the role of an HRD Business partner allows us to support individuals and the wider business to develop and enhance skill sets which impacts performance in the job role.

 What type of exciting projects have you worked on?